A few famous Beavers

 Dr. Mary Anne Budke, 1976:

-OSU's first Rhodes Scholar, he became a medical doctor in Bend, Oregon.
+OSU's first Rhodes Scholar, he became a medical doctor and later a state legislator in Bend, Oregon.

 Longtime publisher and editor of the Denver Post, he died in 1997.

 From a small family homestead near Hubbard, Ore., tall and dashing Marion Carl became one of America's greatest World War II fighter aces, earning two Navy Crosses, five Distinguished Flying Crosses, four Legion of Merit medals and 14 Air Medals.
 As a test pilot for the Navy after the war, Carl set a world speed record of 651 mph in August 1947.
 In 1953, he set a world altitude record of 83,235 feet.
 First living Marine to be inducted into Naval Aviation Test Pilot's Hall of Fame.
 Killed by an intruder while defending his wife at their Roseburg home on June 28, 1998.